January 17, 2020

 Applicants must meet all the following eligibility criteria:

 - Be enrolled in their first year of medical, PA or dental school at the time of application

 - Be in good standing with their academic program

 - A U.S. citizen or a U.S. permanent resident

-Limited funding is available to support stipends for select applicants to the summer program.
-Twenty funded internships (15 medical student and 5 PA student) are awarded based on the qualifications of applicants and criteria required by our outside funding sources.
-The subsistence allowance for the eight week program is $3200 which is paid in four bi-weekly check installments over the course of the program.
+Funding is available from our NCI R25 grant to provide subsistence allowances to applicants accepted into the summer program.
+Funded placements int the program are awarded based on the qualifications of applicants and criteria required by our outside funding sources.
+The subsistence allowance for the eight week program is $4800 which is paid in four bi-weekly check installments over the course of the program.

 - Application fee: $35 (non-refundable)